hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Not sure if we are talking about the same thing.
 See: [Accordian Example](https://www.w3.org/WAI/ARIA/apg/patterns/accordion/examples/accordion/)

 [19:01:55](#NG_A8njlYJiyHAVREP86gAHrR-nct1uNjXko_gTHUNw) <hiiamboris>:
-Sorry, I was thinking it's about gradients Ì†ΩÌ∏Ö
+Sorry, I was thinking it's about gradients üòÖ

 [19:07:35](#sV_gNtAnO8t8BZtl16JIq6ODSvfhadyaYR0QoEzqVq0) <hiiamboris>:
 In spaces making such style is relatively trivial, e.g. their "accordian example" is a `list-view` with 3 items, where each item is a list with variable length (1/2), thus hiding or showing the contents item.
 But I don't have an out of the box example.
 I'll add it to my miles long TODO list :)